United States Border Patrol: Foundation

 The Border Patrol Foundation was founded in 2009 to assist the survivors of agents killed in the line of duty.
 The foundation provides financial support to immediate family members, peer family support, and a scholarship to eligible children.
 The foundation recognizes community leaders who have supported the families of fallen agents, and supports programs to improve awareness of the risks faced by agents.

 Chiefs

+The following persons have served as chief of the United States Border Patrol:

+† – There appears to be a discrepancy in the number of chiefs after Carla Provost as officially reported by the U.S. Border Patrol.
+For example, USBP officially considers Rodney Scott to be its 24th chief and not the 19th, and Michael W. Banks to be its 27th chief and not the 22nd.